Beer goggles: Science behind alcohol and perceived attraction

 Drinking alcohol can have several effects on both the body and the brain.
 These effects include but are not limited to impaired judgement, lowered social inhibitions, poor decision-making, aggressive behaviors and risky sexual behavior.

 First, alcohol enters the bloodstream through the gastrointestinal tract and the amount absorbed varies based on several factors such as genetic makeup, weight, muscle-to-fat ratio, food present and any medical conditions.

-Once in the bloodstream, the body acts as a central nervous system depressant meaning it slows down how fast brain cells and nerves communicate with the rest of the body.
+Once in the bloodstream, alcohol acts as a central nervous system depressant meaning it slows down how fast brain cells and nerves communicate with the rest of the body.
 This impacts both the limbic system and the prefrontal cortex.
 The limbic system produces emotions such as fear or anxiety.
 This reduction in the limbic system is why people feel less socially awkward when drinking.
 The pre-frontal cortex is responsible for cognitive processing such as reasoning and judgement.
-This reduction in the pre-fontal cortex function is why people's inhibitions and judgements are lowered.
+This reduction in the pre-frontal cortex function is why people's inhibitions and judgements are lowered.
 The combination of lowered inhibitions and impaired judgement can lead people to think when under the influence that one is attractive.

 Lastly, there are several studies demonstrating that drinking increases risky sexual behavior, the likelihood of having casual partners and less consistent condom use.
 This is because alcohol also decreases the function of both the cerebral cortex and frontal lobes.
 One of the functions of the cerebral cortex is receiving information from one's senses and environment while the frontal lobe is responsible for voluntary movement.
 Suppression of the cerebral cortex leads to lowered inhibitions while suppression of the frontal lobes leads to less control of one's emotions or urges causing potential aggression.